twimbit/Monday-Wordpress-Integration/README.md

 ## How does it works?
 The integration uses Monday V2 API with Authorization, custom triggers and actions, and WordPress Rest API.
 Since WordPress users can have any site, so to have a standard backend app, we have created a middleware application between Monday and WordPress that runs all the transaction on Standard URL’s.
-Price yet to be decided.

 ### Getting Started